Thinkific Review – Is This The Best Online Course Platform?

 4. Learnworlds

-There are some great features available for building and marketing your courses and the pricing seems a bit cheaper than Thinkific’s.
-Their most popular plan though seems to be the Learning Center plan which may be compared to Thinkific’s Premier plan.
+There are some great features available for building and marketing your courses including AI-powered tools.
+The pricing seems a bit cheaper than Thinkific’s.
+Their most popular plan though seems to be the Learning Center plan which may be compared to Thinkific’s Grow plan.

-If you’re looking for a course player that has interactivity built-in, LearnWorlds is a great option.
+If you’re looking for a course player with interactivity built-in, LearnWorlds is a great option.

 5. Mighty Networks

-No credit card is required to start a 14-day free trial of their Business Plan which gives you access to all Mighty Network features.
-There’s also a more limited Community Plan which is great for creating a community but does not allow you to create and sell courses.
+No credit card is required to start a free trial of the Growth Plan which gives you access to everything Mighty Networks offers.
+There are also a lower-tiered pricing plans which give you access to core features like community, courses and an AI cohost.

 Final Words